 The PETS Scheme

 If you’ve been researching pet passports, there’s a good chance you came across information about the PETS scheme.
-The Pet Travel Scheme was first introduced for UK and European Union animals to safeguard against disease and allow pets to travel freely within approved countries without a compulsory quarantine period.
+The Pet Travel Scheme was introduced for UK and European Union animals to safeguard against disease and allow pets to travel freely within approved countries without a compulsory quarantine period.

 Eventually, the scheme was introduced to other countries that are now part of the group.
 These include the United States, Canada, and Australia.
 Without PETS, some animals would face a six-month quarantine after international travel, so it’s been a huge bonus for overseas pet travel.